Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 Or ask yourself this: What is easier for you to do when a bot went rogue?

 - Just undoing the mass-bans the bot did.
-- Undoing mass-bans, recreating deletec channels, changing back the server's name and icon, recreating all the roles you had, ...
+- Undoing mass-bans, recreating deleted channels, changing back the server's name and icon, recreating all the roles you had, ...

 Administrator causes more harm than good in the long run.
 It may save you time, but at the cost of possibly getting your server nuked[^2] at the end.